atisharma/bellini/README.md

 It comes with some nice fresh bugs.

-I use it on a Raspberry Pi 4B with the semi-official Buster 64-bit image and a Pimoroni Hyperpixel 4.0 LCD screen in landscape orientation, and get a smooth average near the full 60fps, using about 50% on one thread, and about 10-15% on the other.
+I use it on a Raspberry Pi 4B with the semi-official Buster 64-bit image and a Pimoroni Hyperpixel 4.0 LCD screen in landscape orientation, and get a smooth 60fps for the FFT vis, using about 50% on one thread, and about 10-15% on the other.
 CPU usage could be improved by further optimisation or sacrificing visual effects.